vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - diagnostics.

 It also builds indexes for fast asset and collection lookup by ID.

+Snapshot creation is a projection, not another validation boundary. `SessionState` already owns the invariants for admitted assets, annotations, diagnostics, and collections, so rebuilding the same checks while copying state would create two sources of truth.
+The raw constructor remains private.
+Tests that need a small synthetic export input use a fixture builder under `tests/`; production callers can only obtain snapshots from `Session`.

 UI and tests read explicit snapshots rather than mutable state.
 Export operations create one stable snapshot for the duration of the export.
 Internal collection rebuilding instead borrows a lightweight `MatchContext`, and source inspection selects annotations directly, so neither path builds and discards a complete snapshot.